Cpymadtools

 The TWISS flag will be fully cleared after running this function.

-• **kwargs -- any keyword argument will be passed to get_pattern_twiss and later on to the TWISS command executed in MAD-X.
+• **kwargs -- Any keyword argument will be passed to get_pattern_twiss and later on to the TWISS command executed in MAD-X.

-A TfsDataFrame of the TWISS table, with the relevant newly defined columns and including the elements matching the regex patterns that were provided.
+TfsDataFrame -- A TfsDataFrame of the TWISS table, with the relevant newly defined columns and including the elements matching the regex patterns that were provided.

 Example